 Know the threat environment your organisation operates within, as this is integral to understanding what malicious actors may gain from compromising your data.
-Seek out accurate and timely information on cyber threats from reputable sources, such as the Australian Signals Directorate (ASD).
-Join ASD's Cyber Security Partnership Program as a deeded partner to access near real-time cyber threat intelligence through the Cyber Threat Intelligence Sharing platform.
+Seek out accurate and timely information on cyberthreats from cyber.gov.au 1 reputable sources, such as the Australian Signals Directorate (ASD).
+Join ASD's Cybersecurity Partnership Program as a deeded partner to access near real-time cyberthreat intelligence through the Cyberthreat Intelligence Sharing platform.
 Being a deeded partner also provides access to ASD publications, services and tools that aren't available to non-deeded partners.
-Finally, look within your organisation to your experts, such as your Chief Information Security Officer or Chief Security Officer if you have one.
+Finally, look within your organisation to your experts, such as your chief information security officer if you have one.